himanshu1214/info7390_group6/README.md

        docker build -t parse_file .
        docker run -ti parse_file
        ```
-       -i stands for interactive mode and -t will allocate a pseudo terminal for us.
+       -i stands for interactive mode and -t will allocate a pseudo terminal for us.<br/>
-       in this way, you can input aws key and secret in docker
+       In this way, you can input aws key and secret in docker
    * **parse_file.py**
        *--parse file python cource code*
    ### Problem 2: Missing Data Analysis